Hakeem Hussain: Mum guilty of manslaughter over fatal asthma attack

 The 40-year-old was found guilty of manslaughter by gross negligence over Hakeem's death in Nechells, Birmingham, in November 2017.

-She had admitted four counts of child cruelty.
+She also admitted four counts of child cruelty at Coventry Crown Court.

+Social services were aware of Hakeem before his death and jurors heard that a nurse told a child protection conference two days before he collapsed that "he could die at the weekend".

+A safeguarding review into agencies' contact with the youngster and his mother, before his death, is set to be published within weeks.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk